 Legal market overview

-The market remains characterised by small Croatian law firms staffed by one or a few partners with junior support, and the occasional split whereby ambitious younger lawyers form new firms.
+The market remains characterised by small Croatian law firms staffed by a few senior partners with junior support, and the occasional split whereby ambitious younger lawyers form new firms.
+In 2012, Krehic Lacmanovic Law Office was dissolved and the respective name partners founded new firms, namely Law Office Krehic and Law Office Lacmanovic.

 Bogdanovic, Dolicki & Partners, Divjak, Topic & Bahtijarevic, Hanzekovic & Partners, Porobija & Porobija, Savoric & Partners and Zuric i Partneri are among the largest of the local firms.
-In addition, the firms of CMS, Schoenherr Rechtsanwälte GmbH in co-operation with Croatian Lawyers and Wolf Theiss – Zagreb branch all have offices locally.
-The Balkan regional law firm of Karanovic & Nikolic opened an office in Zagreb in September 2012, and now has offices in six jurisdictions.
+The international law firms CMS, Schoenherr Rechtsanwälte GmbH in co-operation with Croatian Lawyers and Wolf Theiss – Zagreb branch all have offices locally.
+Karanovic & Nikolic in co-operation with local lawyers’ office, which opened in Zagreb in September 2012, is now a fully functional part of the firm’s regional network across the Balkans, and Eastern European intellectual property firm Petoševic is also present in the market.